jadick/jadick.github.io/_pages/about.md

 Before starting my master's at UofT, I worked as a Machine Learning Engineer at the Fashion Tech [Colecao.moda](https://www.colecao.moda/).
 My work was focused on text-to-image diffusion models.

-A more detailed view on my background is available in my [Curriculum Vitae](https://jadick.github.io/files/CV_JoaoDick.pdf).

 I'm originally from Porto Alegre, a distant and warmer place in the southmost Brazilian state of Rio Grande do Sul.

 Research Interests